RichieRob/PredictionPerpsDocs/docs/LiquidityDiscussion.md

 - **Dynamic Merging**: Incomplete positions (e.g., n-1 shares) pair with trades to form complete sets, freeing capital.
 - **Symmetry**: Both base and counterparty assets unify, as shares merge back into collateral, eliminating market-specific silos.

----

-## Applications of Zero-Sum Markets

-Zero-sum markets suit scenarios with mutually exclusive outcomes:

-- **Event Prediction**: Unified pools support bets on elections or sports.
-- **Derivatives**: Binary options or perpetuals as zero-sum shares, with unified liquidity for hedging.
-- **Insurance**: Payout shares for risks (e.g., crop failure) merge for efficient capital use.
-- **Governance**: DAOs use futarchy to bet on policy outcomes, backed by shared collateral.

-Unified zero-sum markets enhance DeFi by reducing capital costs and enabling scalable, interconnected trading.